The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

-\emph{Analysis.} Classify the vertices of $G$ into three classes according to their degrees: one \emph{big vertex} $b$ of degree $10$, ten \emph{medium vertices} of degree $5$ or $4$, and five \emph{small vertices} of degree $3$.
+Classify the vertices of $G$ into three classes according to their degrees: one \emph{big vertex} $b$ of degree~$10$, ten \emph{medium vertices} of degree~$5$ or~$4$, and five \emph{small vertices} of degree~$3$.
 Let $m_1,\dots, m_{10}=m_0$ be the medium vertices enumerated as they appear along the pentagon in Fig.~\ref{fig:g-unb}.
-They form a cycle of length 10, that we denoted by~$C$.
+They form a cycle of length 10, which we denote by~$C$.

 For convenience we shall sometimes identify the vertices or edges of the graph $G$ with their images in the drawing~$\Gamma$.